typesafehub/conductr-lib/README.md

 > If you are using Lagom 1.0.x then this section is for you.

 [sbt-lagom-bundle](https://github.com/typesafehub/sbt-lagom-bundle) is automatically adding this library to your Lagom project.
-You don't need set any additional setting.
+You don't need set any additional setting for your Lagom services.
+However a Play application that uses Lagom should add this library as a dependency - that is all though.

 Note that if you are using your own application loader then you should ensure that the Akka, Play and Lagom ConductR-related properties are loaded.
 Here's a complete implementation (in Scala):